arasan01/swift-windows-application/README.md

-# Swift on Windows Samples Apps
+# Swift on Windows Samples Apps by arasan01

 Sample apps for Swift on Windows, showcasing how to build Windows Apps using the [Windows App SDK](https://github.com/microsoft/windowsappsdk) through the [Swift/WinRT](https://github.com/thebrowsercompany/swift-winrt) language projection.

+It discloses how to standardize code on iOS, macOS, and Windows, and how to use TCA and GRDB.swift in a multi-platform environment.

 ## Setup